 How to Apply

-If you are ready to apply now, the quickest and easiest way to secure your place on the Broadening Horizons programme for 2016 is online.
-You will need to know which subjects you would like to study (a first choice and a reserve choice is required for each list), as well as a valid credit or debit card to submit the required deposit payment of GBP 595.00 (for two weeks), or GBP 1195.00 (for four weeks).
-We regret that we are not able to accept American Express as a form of payment.
+If you are ready to apply now, the quickest and easiest way to secure your place on the Broadening Horizons programme for 2018 is online.
+You will need full details of the student and, if different, the customer responsible for paying the fees, as well as a valid credit or debit card to submit the deposit payment of GBP 795.00 (we regret that we are not able to accept American Express as a form of payment).

 If you prefer, you can complete our paper application form, which is available for download by clicking here.
 You can then return this to our offices by one of the following methods: